-After program acceptance and prior to beginning clinical rotations, the student must pass a background check and drug screen test, at the student's expense, for security clearance and continued enrollment in the program (find the forms for instructions on how to complete - in this handbook).
-Medical Laboratory Technician and Phlebotomy students are assigned in clinical areas where exposure to infectious and communicable diseases is common.
+After program acceptance and prior to beginning clinical rotations, the student must pass a background check and drug screen test, at the student's expense.
+Phlebotomy students are assigned in clinical areas where exposure to infectious and communicable diseases is common.
 Therefore, it is required for the safety of both the student and the patients that the following immunizations or documentation of acquired immunity are obtained at their own expense.

-- 1. TB skin test must have had at least 2 tests within the past 2 years and the most recent must be less than one year old (from the start date of clinicals) or if you have never had a skin test or your tests are older than 2 years old you must undergo the 2-step skin test - 2.
-Tetanus/Diptheria/Pertussis (Dtap) not more than ten years old - 3.
-Mumps/Measles/ Rubella a series of three or proof of immunity - 4.
-Hepatitis B not more than ten years old if greater than 10 years (must check immunity by doing a titer) or must have recently completed the second of the series of 3 shots - 5.
-Hepatitis A not more than ten years old if greater than 10 years (must check immunity by doing a titer) or must have recently completed the first of the series of 2 shots - 6.
-Varicella if you have no proof of prior vaccination, or serologic proof of immunity (titer) you must get 2 doses of varicella vaccine, 4 weeks apart - 7.
-Bacterial Meningitis not more than 5 years old (exempt, if greater than 22 years of age) - 8.
+- 1. TB skin test at least 1 test within the past 2 years and the most recent must be less than one year old (from the start date of clinical rotations). - 2.
+Tetanus/Diphtheria/Pertussis (Dtap) not more than ten years old - 3.
+Mumps/Measles/ Rubella a series of three or proof of immunity

+- 4. Hepatitis B must complete the series of 3 shots - 5.
+Varicella if you have no proof of prior vaccination, or serologic proof of immunity (titer) you must get 2 doses of varicella vaccine, 4 weeks apart - 6.
+Bacterial Meningitis not more than 5 years old (exempt, if greater than 22 years of age) - 7.
 Flu shot / H1N1 immunization required on an annual basis (This may be done after the start of the semester.) - 9.
-Each student must complete an HIV screening test (within the past 6 months).
+COVID Vaccination must be vaccinated to COVID-19 virus or claim an exclusion.
+Clinical sites are requiring this in order to perform a clinical rotation at their facilities.

-A copy of the student's immunization records must be submitted to the Clinical Coordinator by March of their first year, to start clinical rotations in the summer.
+A copy of the student's immunization records must be submitted to the Clinical Coordinator prior to the start of clinical rotations.